Ethiopia country profile

 Some key dates in Ethiopia's history:

-4th century - Coptic Christianity introduced from Egypt.
+4th century - Christianity becomes the state religion.

 1855-1868 - Reign of Emperor Tewodros II, who lays the foundation for the modern Ethiopian state.

-1896 - Invading Italian forces are defeated by the Ethiopians at Adwa; Italy recognises Ethiopia's independence but retains control over Eritrea.
+1896 - Invading Italian forces are defeated by Ethiopians at Adwa.

-1935-1941 - Fascist-ruled Italy invades, deposes Emperor Haile Selassie and annexes Ethiopia, before being driven out by British, Commonwealth and Ethiopian resistance forces.
+1935-1941 - Italy deposes Emperor Haile Selassie and annexes Ethiopia, before being driven out by British, Commonwealth and Ethiopian forces.

 1962 - Haile Selassie annexes Eritrea, which becomes an Ethiopian province.

-1974 - Haile Selassie overthrown in military coup.
-The Marxist Derg regime takes over.
+1974 - Haile Selassie overthrown in military coup after government fails to deal with famine.

-1977-79 - Thousands of government opponents die in "Red Terror" orchestrated by Derg leader Colonel Mengistu Haile Mariam.
+1977-79 - Thousands are killed in "Red Terror" orchestrated by Marxist dictator Mengistu Haile Mariam.

 1999-2000 - Ethiopian-Eritrean border war.